JayACarlsonAtHome/j5c_install_from_source_001/docs/README.md

 and two to six hours later depending on the speed of your hardware you will have your system baseline setup.

+Reading and implementing many of the notes that are logged will help with further setup and implementations.

+/r
+Jay Carlson (Cheers!)